IBM/AutoMLPipeline.jl/README.md

 - Symbolic pipeline parsing for easy expression of complexed pipeline structures
 - Easily extensible architecture by overloading just two main interfaces: fit! and transform!
-- Meta-ensembles that allows composition of ensembles of ensembles (recursively if needed) for robust prediction routines
+- Meta-ensembles that allow composition of ensembles of ensembles (recursively if needed) for robust prediction routines
 - Categorical and numerical feature selectors for